JaGallup/spaceland/README.md

 [![Build status][tci]][tcl]
 [![Code coverage report][cci]][ccl]

-The package supports Python 3.3+ and will run quite happily under PyPy3.
+The package supports Python 3.3+ and will run quite happily under PyPy3 (v5.7+).
 While it's not yet on PyPI you can install it directly from GitHub:

     pip install -e git+https://github.com/JaGallup/spaceland.git#egg=spaceland

- On Python 3.5+ it has no dependencies; on Python 3.3 and 3.4 it will install the [backport of the standard library's `typing` module][tbp].
+ On Python 3.5+ it has no dependencies; on Python 3.3 and 3.4 it will install the [backport of the standard library's `typing` module][tbp], and on Python 3.3 it will install the [backport of the standard library's `pathlib` module][pbp].

 [tci]: https://travis-ci.org/JaGallup/spaceland.svg?branch=master